stefanodangelo/MAGGIE/README.md

 |-`utils.py`: defines variables and hyperparameters \
 |-`vector_search.py`: creates and deploys Vector Search Index

+The code used to build the UI can be found in the folder `dash_ui`, which is then easily deployable through Databricks Apps.

 Databricks job definitions can be found in `databricks.yml` and in `/resources/MAGGIE_job.yml`.

-The folder `scratch` contains the notebooks used during the early development stage as well as those used for the evaluation of the whole application.
+The folder `scratch` contains the notebooks used during the early development stage as well as those used for the evaluation of the whole application, therefore PLEASE REFER TO IT IN CASE OF FAILURES WHEN RUNNING THE MAIN CODE.

 ### Credits